-Standard Operating Procedures, Operating Rues, and General Safety Rules, which are incorporated into the MSRPH, BSEH, the MetroAccess Operator Handbook, the Safety Rules and Procedures and the RWPM provide for safe operations and maintenance of the Metrorail, Metrobus and MetroAccess systems.
+Standard Operating Procedures, Operating Rules, and General Safety Rules, which are incorporated into the MSRPH, BSEH, the MetroAccess Operator Handbook, the Safety Rules and Procedures and the RWPM provide for safe operations and maintenance of the Metrorail, Metrobus and MetroAccess systems.
 WMATA Policy Instruction P/I 1.15/0, Rule Book Management, establishes procedures for development, revision, maintenance, management, and enforcement of rulebooks.
 The ESC provides oversight and executive management and review of this process to ensure consistency and the integrity of the rules and procedures modification process.
 These revisions are made on an as-needed basis.
-The ESC Worksafe Subcommittee is charged with, in part, ensuring Metro modal rulebooks are developed, written, communicated and followed in a consistent manner.
 The MSRPH is scheduled to be reviewed and revised every two years.
 Special Orders, Permanent Orders or Temporary Orders are issued as interim measures until permanent changes are made in the MSRPH.
 In order to ensure the appropriate level of executive management oversight, the MSRPH, RWPM, BSEH, and Special Orders, Permanent Orders, Temporary Orders and Change Orders that modify or are intended to permanently establish rules and procedures are issued under the authority and signature of the GM/CEO.